ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 You can specify a custom exit point using the zero-index insert node `i(0)` (which is analogous to `$0` in UltiSnips).
 The `i(0)` node is always the last node jumped to, and you use it to specify the desired cursor position when the snippet completes.
-Here is an example where an explicitly-specified `i(0)` node makes you exit a equation snippet with you cursor conveniently placed inside the environment's body.
+Here is an example where an explicitly-specified `i(0)` node makes you exit a equation snippet with your cursor conveniently placed inside the environment's body.

 ```lua
 s({trig="eq", dscr=""},